Him188/maven-central-publish/UseInLocalProject.md

-# maven-central-publish

-Configure publication to Maven Central repository for Gradle projects with minimal effort.

-## How to use this plugin in a local project
+# How to use this plugin in a local project

 - [I have used this plugin before](#i-have-used-this-plugin-before)
 - [I am new to publication](#i-am-new-to-publication)